calaldees/teacherEducation/teacherEducation/_sessions.md

         * [[managingData]]
 * Mentor WB 15th Jan
     * How do we best manage LGBTQIA+ students and those who are struggling to integrate socially?
-    * What are the pedagogical approaches that enable inclusion in this subject?
+    * What are the pedagogical approaches that enable inclusion in this computing?
         * Task: find an example of supporting EAL in a computing classroom.
 How is this handled?
     * What data is used in department and school to inform practice and learning?
     * When does inclusion for the many create exclusion for the few?